Richborough Castle: Rediscovery and Excavations

+Many questions of course remained unanswered.
+The extent of the Roman town has been almost entirely untested archaeologically.
+Aerial photos and later geophysical surveys have shown it extended over much of the former island, of which the port and fort are on the eastern edge.
+Two other areas of uncertainty were the location of the port, and the alignment of the eastern wall of the fort.
+Both of these questions were complicated by the large area of landslip that left a tumble-down section of overturned wall, coupled with the silting up of the former Wantsum Channel and the construction of a railway line.
+Excavations carried out in late 2008 at the 90 m line of fallen wall demonstrated that the 9 massive lengths of massonry had not just fallen over but had overturned and now lay with their bottom-most courses higher than the top.
+This indicates substantial movement down the slope, demonstrating that the original line of the wall was much further west than had been surmised up to that point, and could be shown to have stood on a line of massive foundations previously classed as 'abandoned'.
+This made it a square, rather than rectangular fort, closer in appearance to the other Saxon Shore Forts.
+Test-excavations below the fallen wall also uncovered a few metres of the original Roman coastline along with the remains of a medieval dock.
+By showing just how close the Roman beach and port were to the town, this also helped confirm that the 43AD earthworks were a beachhead defence, protecting around 700 m of coast during Claudius's invasion.

 Excavations from 2021 have focussed on the amphitheatre situated 300 m south west of the fort, where unique painted walls have been found.

 New buildings

 In 2023 a replica wooden Roman gateway was built near the centre of the Roman fort, on the precise site of the Claudian gateway of 43 AD.
 From the top of the structure there are views all round the surrounding walls, and in good weather as far afield as Reculver to the north, the site of Regulbium, another Roman Saxon Shore fort.

 In addition, the on-site museum has been refurbished to display some of the many finds from Richborough, a location which saw both the very beginning and the very end of Roman rule in Britain.

 In popular culture

 The American Russell Hoban repurposed Richborough Castle as "Roaming Rune" (alluding to its Roman origins) in his 1980, post-apocalyptic novel Riddley Walker.